 Conclusion

-Understanding "because, so, but, and or" is a vital step in helping kids express themselves clearly and effectively.
-These four conjunctions are foundational tools that bridge simple ideas into complex thoughts, enriching both spoken and written English.
+Understanding "because, so, but, and or" helps kids express themselves clearly.
+These four foundational conjunctions bridge simple ideas into complex thoughts and enrich spoken and written English.

-By practicing their usage through everyday conversations and targeted exercises, children can confidently build stronger, more coherent sentences.
-LearnLink is dedicated to providing resources that make grammar accessible and engaging for learners of all ages.
+With everyday conversation and focused exercises, children can confidently build stronger, more coherent sentences.
+LearnLink provides grammar resources that feel accessible and engaging for learners of all ages.

 Stay updated on our latest tips and resources by following us on Instagram LearnLink.